LoneStar LEND Fellowship

 Short-Term Trainee (STT) Program

-The STT Program is the least structured way for individuals to participate in LEND educational opportunities, including weekly seminars and the annual LEND Conference.
-Anyone in the community, from high school students to parents to health care professionals may attend the didactic seminars and the LoneStar LEND Conference.
-STTs complete up to 40 hours; no application is necessary for the STT Program.
-Contact the Program Coordinator for more information.
+The STT Program is the least structured way for individuals to participate in LEND educational opportunities; it includes weekly seminars and the annual LEND Conference.
+Anyone in the community, from high school students to parents to health care professionals may attend the didactic seminars and/or the LoneStar LEND Conference.
+STTs complete up to 40 hours of training.
+No application required- to attend LEND seminars, simply contact the Program Coordinator to RSVP at least 48hrs prior to seminar date.
+The LEND Conference can be registered for by following the link above.

 Program Coordinator Contact Information: